mike4330/stellardefense/DEPLOYMENT.md

 **Netlify:**
 1. Fork/clone the repository
 2. Connect your GitHub account to Netlify
-3. Deploy from the main branch
+3. Deploy from the master branch
 4. Set publish directory to root (`/`)

 **Vercel:**
 1. Import the repository to Vercel
 2. No build configuration needed
-3. Deploy from main branch
+3. Deploy from master branch

 **GitHub Pages (Manual):**
 1. Go to Settings > Pages
 2. Source: Deploy from a branch
-3. Branch: main
+3. Branch: master
 4. Folder: / (root)

 ## 🔧 Build Configuration